2017 NBA Finals: Game 3

 The Warriors defeated the Cavaliers 118–113 to extend the longest winning streak in NBA playoff history to 15 games.
 Golden State became the first team in the four major sports leagues in North America to go 15–0 in the postseason.
-The Warriors got off to a blistering start, hitting an NBA Finals record 9 three-pointers in the first quarter, resulting in an early 39-32 lead.
+The Warriors got off to a blistering start, hitting an NBA Finals record nine three-pointers in the first quarter, resulting in an early 39–32 lead.
 During the quarter, the Cavaliers got a scare when LeBron James bumped into his teammate Tristan Thompson trying to guard Klay Thompson, but James stayed in the game.
-The Warriors finished the first half with 12 made three-pointers, another NBA Finals record for most threes in a half, and led 67–61.
+The Warriors finished the first half making 12 three-pointers, another NBA Finals record for most threes in a half and led by six points at halftime (67–61).
 However, the Cavaliers started to show some life to start the third quarter, going on a 10–2 run to lead 71–69.
 They led 94–89 after three quarters of play and 113–107 with 2:32 remaining in the fourth quarter, but the Warriors scored 11 unanswered points to steal the road win and take a commanding 3–0 series lead heading into Game 4.
 During the game-ending run, Kevin Durant drilled the go-ahead three-pointer for Golden State with 45.3 seconds remaining and Iguodala blocked LeBron James' potential game-tying 3.

 Durant led the Warriors with 31 points, going 4-for-7 from behind the arc that included the winning basket.
 Klay Thompson added 30 points on 6-of-11 shooting from three-point range, and Stephen Curry scored 26 points on 5-of-9 shooting from downtown to go along with 13 rebounds.
 For the Cavaliers, James had 39 points, falling one assist shy of a triple-double with 11 rebounds and 9 assists.
 Kyrie Irving added 38 points but struggled from beyond the arc, going 0-for-7.
-Despite stellar performances from both James and Irving, Cleveland finished the game a dismal 12-of-44 from three-point range, compared to the Warriors 16-of-33 performance on three point shots.
+Despite stellar performances from both James and Irving, Cleveland finished the game a dismal 12-of-44 from three-point range, compared to the Warriors 16-of-33 performance on three-pointers.